MaayanLab/clustergrammer/README.md

   'background_color':'white',
 };

-d3_clustergram.make( arguments_obj );
+clustergrammer.make( arguments_obj );
 ```

 ### network_data json
-Your network (called network_data here) must be in the following json format - make_clust.py and d3_clustergram.py can be used to make a json of this format from a matrix given in tab separated format (see make_clust.py, which produces example_network.json from example_tsv_network.txt)
+Your network (called network_data here) must be in the following json format - make_clust.py and clustergrammer.py can be used to make a json of this format from a matrix given in tab separated format (see make_clust.py, which produces example_network.json from example_tsv_network.txt)

 ```
 {